grinnell-cs/csc151-images/_handouts/redos.md

 ## The `CHANGES.rkt` file

-To ease our graders' workload, we ask that you submit a file called `CHANGES.rkt` along with the updated files for each redo.
+To ease our graders' workload, we ask that you submit a file called `CHANGES.rkt` along with the updated files for each redo (or for your first submission if you missed the initial submission).
 In the `CHANGES.rkt` file, you should include the following (as one or more Racket comments).

 * A header giving the basic information.
 * Information about the previous version you submitted.
 (E.g., "I was unable to submit the original assignment" or "I submitted the original version but not the first redo.")